How a Cure Cancer-backed researcher just made it into Nature

 A discovery hiding in plain sight

-At the centre of this research is a process called ferroptosis, a specific form of programmed cell death that occurs when cells accumulate too much oxidative damage in their fats and can no longer sustain themselves.
+At the centre of this research is a process called ferroptosis, a specific type of cell death that happens when cells become overwhelmed by a particular kind of internal damage and can no longer survive.

 Why this matters for cancer